The Best Biceps Exercise

 Suspension Training with TRX Bands

 Suspension training is a revolutionary form of bodyweight exercise training.
 The most popular suspension training device is TRX Bands.
 These new devices have many benefits over traditional types of training.
 The equipment is easy to pack and light to carry so it makes the training area very portable.
 You can set it up just about anywhere including homes, parks, and other gyms.
 Because of it's unique setup, other benefits include agility training and balance training.
 Moreover, proper technique ensures that you will also improve the strength in your core.

 Furthermore, there are dozens of exercises you can perform with TRX Bands: squats, rows, curls, crunches, and chest press are just a few of the many exercises you can perform with suspension training.
 Many trainers use TRX bands for total body conditioning.
 You can perform a total body routine in less than 30 minutes.
 You can do so many exercises in so little time because the transition time is a mere seconds.
 In conclusion, suspension training is a great tool for trainers to change things up so your clients can break through plateaus and keep the workouts from getting stale.
-Remember, Knowledge is Power!
-Good Luck and Happy Health!
+Remember, knowledge is power!
+Happy health and happy training!!

 Training Upper and Lower Abs

 We all know that training our abs will strengthen our core and minimize back pain but should we try to isolate lower abs from upper abs?
 There have been numerous studies that tried to answer the same questions for years.
 Most studies agree that every abdominal exercise excites the muscle fibers of the entire ab wall, both upper and lower, equally.
 For example, a study by Clark et al (2003) tested the upper abs and lower abs from 8 healthy subjects.
 Using electrode placement on upper and lower abs, the results showed no significant difference between upper abs and lower abs on six different ab exercises.